 Adults can be found in virtually any habitat, ranging from rural to urban, subtropcis to tundra.
-They prefer to drink sap from trees, liquid from rotting fruit and bird droppings.
-They will drink nectar from milkweed, clover, aster and alfalfa flowers if their preferred foods are not available.
+They prefer to drink sap from trees, liquid from rotting fruit, and bird droppings.
+They will drink nectar from milkweed, clover, aster, and alfalfa flowers if their preferred foods are not available.
 Males are active in the mid-afternoon to evening, looking for females.
 They dart out at approaching objects, quick to defend their territories from any living creature.
-Females lay a single fertilized egg on a leaf of the larval host plants.
-Caterpillars eat the leaves of nettles, false nettles, mamaki, pellitories from the aster family and other related plants.
-Once caterpillars hatch, they form a retreat of folded leaves and silk.
-The caterpillars are black, developing white, or light yellow, speckles all over the body.
-Several black, branched spines radiate from each segment; these spines may be white closer to the rear of the larva.
+Females lay a single fertilized egg on a leaf of the larval host plant.
+Caterpillars eat the leaves of nettles, false nettles, mamaki, pellitories from the aster family, and other related plants.
+Once caterpillars hatch, they form a retreat by folding leaves with their silk.
+The caterpillars are black, but develop white, or light yellow speckles all over the body.
+Several black, branched spines radiate from each segment; these spines may be white closer to the rear.
 There are seven yellow bands, bent into the shape of upside-down 'V's, that mark each segment along the sides from head to rear.

 Size (Adult; Length): 40mm to 75mm (1.56in to 2.93in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.